symfony/symfony-docs/security/oidc_login.rst

 1) Configure the Authenticator
 ------------------------------

 Enable ``oidc_login`` under the firewall.
+A confidential client needs three
-Three options are required: the issuer URL of your provider, and the credentials it issued to your application:
+options: the issuer URL of your provider, and the credentials it issued to your
+application:

 .. configuration-block::